mtsoares/kubernetes-lab/Lab04/README.md

 nano ~/kubernetes-lab/Lab02/wordpress-pod.yml
 ```

-Add the following command under the "spec" for the pod:
+Add the following content under the "spec" for the pod:

 ```yaml
   volumes: